 Application deadline and decision timelines

-There are two rounds of applications this financial year 2020/21.
+There are two rounds of applications a year and the next deadlines will be in 2022.

 The principal applicant must hold an academic or clinical post with Moorfields Eye Hospital (MEH) or the UCL Institute of Ophthalmology (IoO) and will normally be in receipt of salary funding for the duration of the grant.